warmcat/libwebsockets/minimal-examples/README.md

 about this for that particular case).

-Because lwsws has no dependency on whatever your plugin does, it can mix and match different protocols without needing any code changes.
-It reduces the size of the task to just writing the code you care about in your protocol handler.
+Because lwsws has no dependency on whatever your plugin does, it can mix and match different protocols randomly without needing any code changes.
+It reduces the size of the task to just writing the code you care about in your protocol handler, and nothing else to write or maintain.

+Lwsws supports advanced features like reload, where it starts a new server instance with changed config or different plugins, while keeping the old instance around until the last connection to it closes.

 ### I get why there is a pss, but why is there a vhd?